kubernetes-sigs/gateway-api/docs-src/concepts.md

 * **Infrastructure provider**: The infrastructure provider (infra) is responsible for the overall environment that the cluster(s) are operating in.
-  Examples include: the cloud provider (AWS, Azure, GCP, ...), the PaaS provider in a company.
+  Examples include public cloud providers (AWS, Azure, GCP, ...), or PaaS providers within an organization.
 * **Cluster operator**: The cluster operator (ops) is responsible for administration of entire clusters.
-They manage policies, network access, application permissions.
+They manage policies, network access, and application permissions.
 * **Application developer**: The application developer (dev) is responsible for defining their application configuration (e.g. timeouts, request